y0gm4/MetaCord/README.md

     //executes the annotated method when a user submits this string String executeOnCall() default "";

-    //it is the description of the command that is saved in a HashMap accessible via CommandData<Command>#helpDescription() String description() default "";
+    //it is the description of the command that is saved in a HashMap accessible via this.helpDescriptions String description() default "";
 }
 ```